 How to serve a Smoked Ribeye Steak

 Love this recipe?
-Make sure to also try the recipe for Traeger smoked ribeye with coffee dry rub here.
+Make sure to also try the recipe for Traeger smoked ribeye with coffee dry rub here and our Smoked T Bone Steak or give our Flat Iron steak a try.

 - 1 ribeye steak about 1.25 lbs.
 Cut to at least 1.5 inches thick